Updated: 3 September, 2020 –

-Our community continues to grow.
-We have welcomed 36 new members since the beginning of this year, from over 14 different countries.
+The Species360 member community continues to grow.
+We have welcomed more than 45 new members since the beginning of this year, in over 20 different countries.
 Here is a look at some of these organizations and their work:

 Belgium: Klein Vossen Park is a non-profit zoo and education center.

 Canada: The Veterinary Diagnostic Services, a laboratory within the Manitoba Agriculture Department, Government of Canada, joins Species360 Research Partner Program.
 They plan to use pooled Species360 ZIMS for Medical resources to improve the delivery of medical care to their patients.

 Wildlife Preservation Canada and African Lion Safari, both from Ontario, are involved in the Loggerhead Shrike Conservation Breeding Program.
 Conservation breeding for shrikes, also known as the “butcher bird,” began in 1997 when there were only 18 breeding pairs in the wild.